-This time of year can be daunting to many dog and cat owners.
+We are approaching that time of year which is daunting to many dog and cat owners.
 It is believed that up to 50% of dogs have a sound sensitivity and fireworks are thought to be the most common triggers to a fear response.

 Fear responses are different for every animal and can often be subtle; left unmanaged, the reactive behaviour displayed by your cat or dog may have a cumulative effect over time.